 The conditions set out in section 7.1(1) of O. Reg.
 107/96 also apply in this context.
-Section 7.1(1) provides that a person is exempt from subsection 27(1) of the Act for the purpose of applying soundwaves for diagnostic ultrasound if the application is ordered by a member with ordering authority, and the soundwaves for diagnostic ultrasound are applied in accordance with certain conditions set out in the Regulation.
-See footnote 2 below for more information.
+Section 7.1(1) provides that a person is exempt from subsection 27(1) of the Act for the purpose of applying soundwaves for diagnostic ultrasound if the application is ordered by a member with ordering authority, and the soundwaves for diagnostic ultrasound are applied: